 Cut marks on fossils could be evidence of humans exploiting large mammals in Argentina more than 20,000 years ago, according to a study published July 17, 2024 in the open-access journal PLOS ONE by Mariano Del Papa of National University of La Plata, Argentina and colleagues.

 The timing of early human occupation of South America is a topic of intense debate, highly relevant to a study of early human dispersal across the Americas and of humans' potential role in the extinction of large mammals at the end of the Pleistocene Epoch.
-This discussion is hampered by a general scarcity of direct of early human presence and human-animal interactions.
+This discussion is hampered by a general scarcity of direct archaeological evidence of early human presence and human-animal interactions.

 In this study, researchers present evidence of butchery on Pleistocene mammal fossils from the banks of the Reconquista River, northeast of the Pampean region in Argentina.
 The fossils are those of a glyptodont, a giant relative of armadillos, named Neosclerocalyptus.

 These results fit with other recent findings that indicate early human presence in the Americas over 20,000 years ago.
-These fossils are also among the oldest evidence of human interaction with shortly before many of those mammals became extinct.
+These fossils are also among the oldest evidence of human interaction with large mammals shortly before many of those mammals became extinct.

 Miguel Delgado, the corresponding author, adds, "The study's evidence puts into question the time frame for the first human peopling of the Americas 16,000 years ago."